gnonk323/portfolio/README.md

 ## Contact

-Feel free to reach out to me via:
+Like it?
+Please feel free to reach out to me via:

 - **Email**: [gmt015@gmail.com](mailto:gmt015@gmail.com)
 - **LinkedIn**: [linkedin.com/in/gustave-montana](https://www.linkedin.com/in/gustave-montana/)
 - **GitHub**: [github.com/gnonk323](https://github.com/gnonk323)

-Thank you for visiting my portfolio!
+Thank you for your time!